edertone/TurboDepot/TurboDepot-Node/extras/help/publish-release.md

 11 - Verify that new version appears for the package at www.npmjs.com/~edertone

-12 - Get the downloadable zip file and update the files inside with the new versions
+12 - Get the downloadable zip files for each target and update the files inside with the new versions
     - docs, readme, compiled code, etc..

 13 - Upload the new zip version to turbodepot website for direct download
     - review that zip download works as expected